Contribution In Insurance – Demystifying the Secrets & Implications 2023

 Contribution also helps to act as a deterrent against over-insuring a property or asset.
 If contribution is not in place, you the policyholder might be inclined to secure multiple policies for the same risk, potentially gaining more than the actual loss in the event of a claim, which is not good.

 #3.
-It Encourages Sound Underwriting Practices:
+Encouragement of Sound Underwriting Practices:

 Most of these Insurers that are motivated by the concept of contribution, are usually prompted to engage in serious underwriting practices.
 This ensures that the pricing of policies is perfect, and the risks involved are thoroughly assessed, which at large contributes to the overall stability of the insurance industry.